Skip to main content

 COAST was created in 1995 by two local scuba divers after witnessing the destruction of Arran’s marine habitats and a dramatic decline in fish stocks.
 After a 100-year ban on inshore bottom trawling (within three miles of the coast) was lifted in 1984, the industrial fishing practice — combined with increased scallop dredging — was having an evident impact on Arran’s fish stocks and, by proxy, on the island’s community.
 By 1994, catches were down by 96% compared to 1984.

-In 2008, the community was the driving force behind the establishment of Scotland’s first NTZ in Lamlash Bay, home to one of the largest maerl beds in Scotland.
-This pioneering 2.67 km² marine reserve completely protects the waters, seabed and inhabitants from all forms of fishing.
+In 2008, the community was the driving force behind the establishment of Scotland’s first NTZ in Lamlash Bay, home to maerl beds and other vital marine habitats.
+This pioneering 2.67 km² marine reserve protects the waters, seabed and inhabitants from all forms of fishing.

 The NTZ sits within this 280 km² MPA, and together these reserves are boosting sea and community life – including benefits to the local fishing industry.

 “This isn’t just about restoring seagrass or counting fish.
-It’s about rekindling a connection between people and place, and showing that a small island community can lead the way in rewilding our seas.”
+It’s about rekindling a connection between people and place, and showing that a small island community can lead the way in looking after our seas.”

 Áine Purcell-Milton